-Government deregulation expected in May will make it even easier for gambling firms by removing the need to apply for permission to take over an even wider range of premises, meaning no say whatsoever for local residents in most cases.
+Government deregulation expected this year will make it even easier for gambling firms by removing the need to apply for permission to take over an even wider range of premises, meaning no say whatsoever for local residents in most cases.

-Hackney Council has made a submission to government (PDF, 40KB) under the Sustainable Communities Act asking that betting shops be given their own planning class, as with nightclubs and casinos.
-This would mean residents and councillors could have a say over every application, and the potential impact a new betting shop may have on an area would become a key factor on whether or not it gets approved.
+In February Hackney Council submitted a submission to government (PDF, 40KB) under the Sustainable Communities Act to give betting shops their own planning class, as with nightclubs and casinos.
+This would mean gambling firms would have to apply for permission to open a new branch and residents and councillors could have a say.

 There are about 65 betting shops in Hackney, with eight on Mare Street alone.

 The Deloitte Customer Review survey published in January found 52 per cent of people wanted fewer betting shops in their high streets, compared with just 6 per cent wanting more.
 Guardian research from the same month demonstrated a direct link between areas of deprivation and spend on gambling.